Home

 The objective of this project is to develop a technical basis by which practitioners apply Safe System methodology to inform planning and design decisions to minimize roadway departure fatalities and serious injuries.

-Crashworthiness of Roadside Hardware on Curbed Roadways NCHRP 22-50
+NCHRP Project 22-50: Crashworthiness of Roadside Hardware on Curbed Roadways

 The objectives of this project are 1) to determine the effects of curbs on the crashworthiness of selected roadside safety hardware at various speeds, geometries, and offsets from the curb, 2) to develop guidelines for the use of roadside safety hardware in combination with curb, 3) to prepare the guidelines for incorporation into a future update of the AASHTO Roadside Design Guide, and 4) provide recommendations for any additional crash testing requirements that should be made to MASH on roadside safety hardware installed in combination with curb.